 Grahams are Scottish hills between 609.6 and 762.0 metres high (at least 2000 feet and under 2500 feet), with a drop of 150 metres or more all round.
 The set of hills now known as Grahams was first published in April 1992, as a subset of the Marilyns in the Relative Hills of Britain book (RHB).
 At that time there were 222 eligible hills, which had increased to 224 by 1995.
 The number of hills remained unchanged until 2014, when a series of highly accurate surveys resulted in changes to the list.
 A summary of changes since 1992 are set out below.
-There are currently 219 hills that qualify as Grahams.
+There are now 231 hills that qualify as Grahams.

 |April 1992||222||First publication of all Scottish hills believed to be 2000 feet or higher and lower than 2500 feet with a 150m drop on all sides, in The Relative Hills of Britain book, published by Cicerone Press.
 The hills are called Elsies at this stage.|

 |November 1992||188||Fiona Torbet's list of 244 hills is published in The Great Outdoors magazine, where they are referred to as The Grahams.
 Fifty-six of these 244 hills have less than 150m drop and so do not meet the criteria for the Elsies list, while 188 hills do.|